terasolunaorg/terasoluna-gfw-functionaltest/README.md

 ### How to use latest or any branch snapshot of Common Library

-If latest or any branch snapshot of Common Library want to use, install latest or any branch snapshot before building and testing.
+If you want to use latest or any branch snapshot of Common Library, install latest or any branch snapshot before building and testing.

 #### Clone terasoluna-gfw repository into local machine